General Session Speakers

 James Freed, City Manager

-James Freed, as the chief administrative office for the City of Port Huron, provides leadership to City staff, oversees the City’s daily operations, develops annual operating budgets, plans long-term capital improvements projects, and oversees project development and execution.
+James Freed, as the chief administrative officer for the City of Port Huron, provides leadership to City staff, oversees the City’s daily operations, develops annual operating budgets, plans long-term capital improvements projects, and oversees project development and execution.

 Freed has a decade of leadership experience in both the public and private sectors.
 This gives him a unique perspective on local government as well as the needs of the business community.